The Puggle is a strong and healthy little dog with an energetic spirit, a sense of humor, and an eagerness to please.

 During inclement weather, the Puggle will be more than happy to play games indoors to burn off his energy.

-Without proper exercise, the Puggle has a tendency to howl, and he will do so very loudly.
+Without proper exercise, the Puggle tends to howl, and he will do so very loudly.
 This could be a problem for you and your neighbors as well.

 Ensuring that your Puggle has plenty of exercise is a much better thing than paying fines or being known as the family with the annoying dog!